Arabic (ARA)

 ARA 102.
 Elementary Arabic II.
 3 Credit Hours.

 This course is the continuation of ARA 101.
 Students will be exposed to new grammar and continue adding to the Arabic vocabulary.
-Cultural components will be integrated at this level into the four competencies: speaking, listening, ready, and writing skills.
+Cultural components will be integrated at this level into the four competencies: speaking, listening, reading, and writing skills.

 Prerequisite: ARA 101 or permission of the department chair.